akanalytics/odonata/docs/README.md

 Chesss GUI for UCI engines | http://www.playwitharena.de/ |

 ## Licence
-The software licence is [AGPL-3](../license.txt)

-Third party libraries used may have differing licenses.
-In particular...
+The software licence is [AGPL-3](../license.txt), though libraies used are MIT licensed.
+Trial or experimental versions may lag in terms of source code publication.

 Library | URL | License
 ----------- | ---- | -------